-The second limitation is especially annoying, as we will want to perform computations with quite large integers-much larger than will fit into any single memory cell of an actual machine.
-To deal with this limitation, we shall represent such large integers as vectors of digits to some fixed base, so that each digit is bounded so as to fit into a memory cell.
+The second limitation is especially annoying, as we will want to perform computations with quite large integers - much larger than will fit into any single memory cell of an actual machine.
+To deal with this limitation, we shall represent such large integers as vectors of digits in some fixed base, so that each digit is bounded in order to fit into a memory cell.
 This is discussed in more detail in the next section.
-Using this strategy, the only other numbers we actually need to store in memory cells are "small" numbers representing array indices, addresses, and the like, which hopefully will fit into the memory cells of actual machines.
+The only other numbers we actually need to store in memory cells are "small" numbers representing array indices, counters, and the like, which we hope will fit into the memory cells of actual machines.
+Below, we shall make a more precise, formal restriction on the magnitude of numbers that may be stored in memory cells.